i-MSCP/imscp/docs/cgi/README.md

 By default, CGI scripts located into the htdocs directory of a Web folder won't be executed.
-If a customer want execute CGI scripts that are located in the htdocs directory, the system administrator must add the following configuration snippet into the customer customer domain Apache2 configuration file.
+If a customer want execute CGI scripts that are located in the htdocs directory, the system administrator must add the following configuration snippet into the customer custom domain Apache2 configuration file.

 For instance: